curl/everything-curl/http/browserlike.md

 ## Cookies

-A lot of the web today works with a user name and password login prompt somewhere.
+A lot of the web today works with a username and password login prompt somewhere.
 In many cases you even logged in a while ago with your browser but it has kept the state and keeps you logged in.